| Website home | Beatles home | Contact us |

 Lead vocal: John (verse) and Paul (chorus)

 This was the last song written and recorded for the film A Hard Day's Night.
-The film was almost finished,
+The film was almost finished, complete with title, when the producer noticed they didn't have a song with the same name as the film.

-He told John of this delima one evening.
+He told John of this dilemma one evening.
 John asked if the song had to be about anything in particular.
 The producer said no, that he could play the song during the opening credits.

-The next morning, John and Paul called the producer in to their room, where they played 'A Hard Day's Night', reading lyrics from written scraps.
+The next morning, John and Paul called the producer to their room, where they played 'A Hard Day's Night', reading lyrics from written scraps.
 It was the first time Lennon & McCartney had written a song "to order".

 The chord which starts the song was played on George's new Rickenbacker 12-string guitar.
 The exact fingering and name of the chord is in dispute.